“Hacking involves a Different Way of Looking at Problems that No One’s Thought of” - Walter O’ Brien

 Moreover, in order to do away with the generalized thinking which accompanies the word ‘hacker’; the topic of, Hacker vs. Cracker Difference will be elaborately explained, by referring to the different terms and programs and software tools which are related to the given issue.

 Hacker vs. Cracker: Who are Hackers?

-Hackers are ‘noble’ computer experts or programmers who possess adequate knowledge of coding and programming in order to perform legal intrusion of a computer or network system, with the objective of detecting possible security loopholes, infrastructure weaknesses or vulnerabilities, which can become potential gateways for a Cyber Attack.
-Hackers do not work with the intention of stealing or misusing data or even harming the system.
-In this respect, they indulge in Ethical Hacking in order to safeguard the network infrastructure against Crackers or Black Hat Hackers.
+Hackers are ‘noble’ computer experts or programmers who possess extensive knowledge of coding and programming in order to perform legal intrusion of a computer or network system, with the objective of detecting possible security loopholes, infrastructure weaknesses or vulnerabilities, which can become potential gateways for a Cyber Attack

 Cracker vs. Hacker: Who are Crackers?